Solar lens effect must be taken into account when choosing your MPPT; surges in solar power energy occur regularly.

 Reflection and refraction, two very different aspects of optics, something we take for granted perhaps, using them every day to brush our hair, and in spectacles.
 And of course in the eyeball itself where the lens effect enables us to see objects clearly.

-Isn't God's creation stunning?
+Is God's creation not stunning?
 Or do you believe it all came about by chance?

-Shadows on PV panels in contrast to the solar lens effect are reputed to drastically reduce the output; however, my measurements suggest this isn't the case until they cover more than half of a panel.
+Shadows on PV panels in contrast to the solar lens effect are reputed to drastically reduce the output; however, my measurements suggest this isn't the case with some panels until they cover more than half of a panel.

 If the shadow covers one whole panel, the output from a whole string will be zero even if the remainder are in full sun.

-Bernard Preston certainly has something of an enquiring mind; and his wife says he should be on Ritalin!
+Bernard Preston certainly has something of an inquiring mind; and his wife says he should be on Ritalin.
 Observing surges in power far beyond the expected output of the PV panels he noticed the solar lens effect.